Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Preliminaries

 We call the functions $F_j$ $R$-symmetry channels.
 The dependency on $x$ in the prefactors is chosen such that they become $1$ in the topological limit of \cite{Giombi:2018hsx}.
 The number of channels $r = r(\Delta_1, \Dh_2, \Dh_3)$ for a specific configuration is given by

 for $\Delta_1 < \Dh_2+\Dh_3$ and

 for $\Delta_1 \geq \Dh_2+\Dh_3$.\footnote{We always assume $\Dh_2 \geq \Dh_3$ without loss of generality.}

-The operator product expansion (OPE) can be used to expand the correlator into conformal blocks.
+The OPE can be used to expand the correlator into conformal blocks.
 One can either start with an OPE of the two defect operators $\Oh_{\Dh_2} \times \Oh_{\Dh_3}$, or with the OPE of the bulk operator with the line defect, $\Op_{\Delta_1} \times \Wl$.
-In fact, these two operations lead to the same expression, leading to the conformal block expansion
+In fact, these two operations lead to the same conformal block expansion,

 where the sum runs over all the primaries, including superdescendants.
-Because of the equivalence of the OPE expansions, there exists no crossing relations.
+Because of the equivalence of the OPE expansions there exists no crossing relations from this point of view.
 Although not specified explicitly here to avoid cluttering the notation, the blocks $g_{\Dh} (x)$ depend on the scaling dimensions $\Dh_2$ and $\Dh_3$ (but not $\Delta_1$).
 They have been determined in \cite{Buric:2020zea,Okuyama:2024tpg} to be

 The OPE is illustrated in Figure \ref{fig:OPE}.
-In order for the sum in \eqref{eq:ConformalBlockExpansion} to be over superprimaries instead of primaries, we should determine superconformal blocks.
+In order for the sum in \eqref{eq:ConformalBlockExpansion} to be over superprimaries instead of primaries, we need to use superconformal blocks.
 We provide the superblock expansion for the case $\vev{2 \hat{1} \hat{1}}$ in Section \ref{subsec:SuperblockExpansion}.
 Finally, note that an alternative expansion in terms of local blocks was derived in \cite{Levine:2023ywq,Levine:2024wqn}.

+\paragraph{Large $N$ counting and multi-trace operators.} We now perform a large $N$ counting of Feynman diagrams to understand which higher-trace operators are allowed to contribute.
+Our analysis is based on the well-known genus formula for counting the $N$ factors in Feynman diagrams; for each disconnected part of a diagram, the $N$ counting is~\cite{tHooft:1973alw}

+with $G$ the genus of the diagram and $T$ the number of traces.
+Since we are only interested in planar diagrams we set $G=0$.
+One should also remember that the trace of the Wilson line comes with a normalization $1/N$.
+Therefore the rule for counting the $N$ factors can be summarized as follows: \begin{enumerate} \item Each fully connected planar graph not connected to the Wilson line contributes $N^{2-T}$, with $T$ the number of traces; \item Each fully connected planar graph connected to the Wilson line contributes $N^{1-T}$. \end{enumerate} The immediate conclusion is that dominant diagrams are the \textit{diagrams which are maximally disconnected}.